GatienBouyer/Gonverter/README.md

 For developers, install the development tools (formatters, linters, etc.):
 `pip install -e .[dev]`

+All configurations for tools are in the pyproject.toml file.

 ### Pre-commit
-You can run tools one-by-one or use pre-commit to run them:
+You can run tools one-by-one or use pre-commit to run most of them:
 - `pip install pre-commit`
 - `pre-commit run -a` (where `-a` stand for `--all-files`)
 - `pre-commit run -a mypy` (mypy can be replaced by any hook id)